davanstrien/awesome-synthetic-datasets/README.md

-<p style="text-align: center;"><h1>Awesome Synthetic (text) Data generation</h1></p>
+<h1 style="text-align: center;">Awesome Synthetic (text) Data Generation</h1>
+<p style="text-align: center;"><i>Generating datasets using large language models</i></p>

 ## What is synthetic data?

-Synthetic data, in the context of large language models (LLMs) and machine learning, refers to artificially generated data that mimics real-world data.
-This data is created algorithmically, often using generative models or simulations, rather than being collected from real-world sources.
+Synthetic data refers to artificially generated data that usually aims to mimic real-world data.
+This data is created algorithmically, often using models or simulations, rather than being collected from real-world sources.
+Synthetic data has been used for a long time in machine learning, particularly for domains where real data is scarce or expensive to collect.
+It is also used to augment real data to improve model performance or to protect privacy by generating data that is similar to real data but does not contain sensitive information.
+This repository is focused primarily on synthetic data generated via the use of large language models (LLMs).

-## Synthetic data generation for LLMs and vLLMs
+## Synthetic data generation from and for LLMs and vLLMs

+Synthetic data is increasingly being created via LLMs.

+## Synthetic data generation for other text-based tasks

 ## Important Datasets